aws/aws-advanced-python-wrapper/docs/development-guide/IntegrationTests.md

     1. If you don’t have one already, create a `.bashrc` file at `~/` if you are on Mac or `C:\Users\<your_username>\` if you are on PC
     2. Add the environment variables specified in the [Environment Variables section](#environment-variables) to your `.bashrc` file to set their default values.
-The default valuescan be overridden on the command line
+The default values can be overridden on the command line
 2. Install Poetry
    - Mac/Linux:
        - `curl -sSL https://install.python-poetry.org | python3 -`
-   - Windows (powershell):
+   - Windows (Powershell):
        - `(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -`
 3. Execute `poetry install` to install the aws_wrapper module and the required dependencies
 4. Open a git bash terminal in VSCode or Pycharm by opening the terminal window, clicking the dropdown, and then selecting “git bash”.
 The terminal window can be opened using “View → Tool Windows → Terminal” in Pycharm or “View → Terminal” in VSCode.
 5. Run `source ~/.bashrc` in the new terminal to load your environment variables.
-6. In the git bash terminal, navigate to the project root directory and execute a gradle integration test task, eg:
+6. In the git bash terminal, navigate to the project root directory and execute a gradle integration test task, e.g.:
    `./gradlew test-pg-aurora`.
 Other tasks are defined in `tests/integration/host/build.gradle.kts`.

 ## Debugging Aurora Integration Tests - Pycharm